 4. Practice operating under tighter tolerances

-In IFR training, you will be drilled to stick the numbers.
+In instrument training, you will be drilled to stick the numbers.
 Altitude deviations must be no more than 200 feet.
 Clean up any sloppy habits you may have picked up and fly your VFR flights by the same high standards as you will be training on for IFR.

 5. Memorize the basic flow of an IFR flight